Skip to main content

 2. Balance privileges with user needs

-The fewer access privileges you grant a user, the lower the risk of their misusing these privileges and causing an insider-related incident.
-However, it’s often a challenge to minimize privileges without impacting employee efficiency.
+The fewer access privileges you grant a user, the lower the risk theyโ€™ll misuse these privileges and cause an incident.
+However, itโ€™s often difficult to minimize privileges without impacting employee efficiency.

-Image - 3 techniques for minimizing privileges
+3 techniques for minimizing standing privileges

 3. Use multi-factor authentication

-Since even strong and secured credentials can be stolen or leaked, it’s always a good idea to enable multi-factor authentication (MFA).
+Even strong credentials can be compromised, so itโ€™s always best to enable multi-factor authentication (MFA).

-Syteca offers two-factor authentication (2FA) that uses time-based one-time passwords as a second authentication factor to help you protect your valuable corporate assets.
-Syteca’s 2FA is also universal and cross-platform, so you can use it for both Linux and Windows servers.
+Syteca offers two-factor authentication (2FA) that uses time-based one-time passcodes as a second authentication factor to help you protect your valuable assets.
+Sytecaโ€™s 2FA is also universal and cross-platform, so you can use it for both Linux and Windows servers.

 Efficiently managing access controls is a surefire way to minimize security risks related to excessive access rights.
 There are two models that address this: role-based access control (RBAC) and attribute-based access control (ABAC).